biomag-lab/hypocotyl-UNet/README.md

 ```
 The `src/measure.py` script can be used to run the algorithm.
 The required arguments are
 - `--images_path`: path to the images folder, which must have the structure outlined above.
 - `--model`: path to the UNet model used in the algorithm.
-Pretrained models are available in the `models` folder.
 - `--result_folder`: path to the folder where results will be exported.

 Additionally, you can specify the following: